agvxov/bsleep/README.md

 Some example configurations are included (rename one to "config.h" to use) along side with a template:

 # Use cases
-+ Dead man's switch to put your laptop to suspend after you drifted off to sleep to a podcast after reseting the timer with a single key press 3 times
++ Dead man's switch to put your laptop to suspend after you drifted off to sleep to whatever
 + your genious plan's central device has a terminal display on it's defuser panel

 ## "Original" theme: